 Strong Photo, Strong Message

-Jacobsen’s winning image was the last she took that day.
+Jacobsen and the other photographers received the event's theme (“It’s Only Natural”) in the morning and shot all day, returning to the Jam to process their shots and share them with the judges.
+Jacobsen’s winning image happened to be the last she took that day.
 The idea came to her while crossing a street that’s one of her favorites because of the light and its industrial look and feel.

 “I wanted to portray black women occupying their own space, and I wanted to portray women in general,” explains Jacobsen.
 “It’s my everyday reality, and my existence is not to make everyone feel comfortable or good about themselves.
 I have a six-year-old daughter and a five-year-old son, and I would love it if the world they are going to live in was a lot more accepting and open to them being in certain spaces.
 I am here, I do exist, and I’d like to live my life well and loudly and as big as possible.
 I don’t want to always be shrinking myself, and I don’t want anyone else to do that either.
 I want my kids to grow up knowing that wherever they are, they belong there.”

 Jacobsen had her friends stand in the middle of the street, firm in their conviction that they belonged exactly where they were, even while blocking cars from driving.

 The image also evolved out of the events that began with the killing of Michael Brown and continued with the many others killed or harassed by police, including Sandra Bland, whose arrest and subsequent death demonstrated how extreme the power dynamic of who has the right to take up space can be.